-When an earthquake strikes, seismic waves ripple out from the epicenter, often leaving far-reaching damage in their wake.
+When an earthquake strikes, seismic waves ripple out from the hypocenter, often leaving far-reaching damage in their wake.
 The energy released can be so enormous that scientists have long wondered if earthquakes could sometimes trigger other destructive events, including volcanic eruptions.

 The answer is far from simple, but scientists are beginning to develop a clearer picture.
 New research out of the University of California, Berkeley, examined the timing of modern eruptions relative to earthquakes.
 This research showed that contrary to previous research, earthquakes do not appear to trigger volcanic eruptions after just a few days.

 “Data from 1800 to 1900 suggests there’s a triggering mechanism going on,” said lead researcher Theresa Sawi, now a geophysics Ph.D. student at Columbia University in New York.
 “However, when we look at more modern data, that trend totally disappears.”

 However, when Sawi and her team examined a longer time frame following an earthquake, they found that the data may tell a different story.

 To learn more, Sawi dug deep into data.
 She worked with Michael Manga and other Earth and planetary scientist colleagues to recreate a 1998 study published in Nature.
 This study suggested that earthquakes can trigger eruptions of a specific explosive variety on a very short timescale.

 The Nature study defined a triggered eruption as one that occurred within 5 days and 800 kilometers of an earthquake with magnitude M8 or larger.
 The study concluded that since 1500 CE, these triggered eruptions happened more often than expected by chance—4 times more often, in fact.
 Sawi and her team recognized that global databases and measurement systems dramatically improved after 1964, so they decided to take a closer look at records after that date.